indiebase/indiebase/README.md

 At the beginning of the project, there is currently no version control in place.

 Indiebase is a self-hosted platform explicitly designed for indie developers or teams.
-Providing financial services and BaaS.
+Providing BaaS and financial services.

 ## FAQ